dwave-examples/portfolio-optimization/README.md

 - -b, --budget: problem budget
 - -d, --dates: list of [start_date, end_date] for multi-period portfolio optimization problem
 - -f, --file-path: full path of file with csv stock data
+- -k, --num: number of stocks to be randomly picked to generate a random problem instance
 - -n, --bin-size: bin size for dqm binning
-- -k, --num: number of stocks to be randomly picked to generate a random problem instance
 - -s, --stocks: list of stocks for the problem
+- -t, --t-cost: percentage transaction cost
 - -v, --verbose: to turn on or off additional code output
 - -z, --baseline: baseline stock for multi-period portfolio optimization run